-In 2013, we hired a Cantonese-speaking organizer, King-mong Chan and after a year of initial meetings and conversations, the Chinese-speaking residents-based Chinatown Concern Group formed in 2014.
-The Chinatown Concern Group consists mainly of Chinese residents of Chinatown and Downtown Eastside, and works with others in Chinatown to get more housing that low-income Chinese seniors can afford and to preserve businesses that cater to the low income Chinese community.
+The Chinatown Concern Group consists mainly of Chinese residents of Chinatown and Downtown Eastside, and works with others in Chinatown to get more housing that low-income Chinese seniors can afford and to preserve Chinatown businesses that cater to the low income Chinese community.

-Each year CCAP conducts a rent survey of all privately owned Single Resident Occupancy (SRO) Hotels in the Downtown Eastside.
 CCAP’s annual Hotel Survey and Housing report measures whether low income people can afford to remain living in their community.
 With about 8,500 low income people in the community surviving on welfare and disability, and about 4,000 on seniors’ pensions, most residents have only about $375- $403 a month for rent.
-The survey for the 2017 SRO Hotel Report is going on right now.
-Read our past hotel reports here.
+Read the hotel reports here.